pgiardiniere/personal-site/src/lib/posts/draft-first-conv-nets.md

 **TODO:** Implement Spatial/Group batch normalization per the instructions.

 <Info>
-Either this one fell through the cracks or I was directed to move ahead (can't remember which), but I definitely never finished it.
-Might make for a fun exercise one of these days.
+I remember being directed to skip ahead on implementing these types of batch norm for sake of time, and unfortunately I never got to finish it out.
+Would make for a fun exercise one of these days.
 </Info>

 **Update (2021):** Have been reading through both the PyTorch and TensorFlow notebooks to get a general sense of how they differ, as well as looking through instructions to get PyTorch installed on my system (in a sane way).
 But I'll finish the 'from-scratch'-CNN before moving on.